wp-plugins/events-manager-extended/readme.txt

 * Renamed all dbem_* functions to eme_ functions, just not the DB tables yet (later).
 As a result there are some actions required:
 	- people using the API in their templates will need to change these to match the new naming convention (just rename "dbem_" to "eme_")
 	- people using their own CSS will need to change these as well ((just rename "dbem_" to "eme_")

+= 3.2.1 =
+* Bugfix: typo fix for capabilities for categories, the categories menu didn't show up in the admin menu